cyb3rsalih/blur-eye/README.md

 * It blurs only img tags

-* Blurring is not live, so the popups or contents appear after extension work may not affect
+* Blurring is not live, so the popups or contents appear after extension work may not effected

 * I can't add a favicon.